 Objective: This project leads, coordinates and manages the national public-private stakeholder partnership effort to accelerate development of interoperability standards for the smart grid, fulfilling NIST’s statutory responsibility under the Energy Independence and Security Act of 2007 (EISA), and provides programmatic leadership of NIST-wide smart grid measurement science research.

-What is the new technical idea?
 NIST leadership, coordination and acceleration of smart grid interoperability standards development are key responsibilities established under the Energy Independence and Security Act of 2007 (EISA).
 NIST’s national and international coordination efforts engage the broad range of smart grid stakeholders to identify their needs and to ensure that these priorities are addressed in the ongoing smart grid interoperability standards development process.
-Key stakeholders include industry, other federal agencies such as the Department of Energy (DOE), Federal Energy Regulatory Commission (FERC), and White House Office of Science and Technology Policy (OSTP), state and local agencies, Congress, trade associations, standard setting organizations (SSOs), universities, and other governments.
+Key stakeholders include industry, other federal agencies such as the Department of Energy (DOE), Federal Energy Regulatory Commission (FERC), and White House Office of Science and Technology Policy (OSTP), state and local agencies and regulators, Congress, trade associations, standard setting organizations (SSOs), universities, and other governments.
 NIST established the Smart Grid Interoperability Panel (SGIP) as a primary mechanism for “input and cooperation” with the private sector and other agencies in developing the smart grid interoperability framework.
 Initially funded entirely by the government, with NIST encouragement it transitioned to a private-public nonprofit organization SGIP 2.0, Inc., with a majority of funding provided by the private sector.
-This transition enabled NIST to increase its focus on challenging measurement science research barriers that require NIST’s unique capabilities to address.
+SGIP 2.0 has since merged with the Smart Electric Power Alliance (SEPA)—a diverse member organization focused on grid modernization—and brought to that organization the majority of the technical committees and working groups NIST originally sponsored through SGIP.
+This transition broadens the reach of the working roup technical publications, thereby amplifying the technical contributions provided by NIST.
+The more effective management and stakeholder engagement capabilities of SEPA also enables NIST to increase its focus on challenging measurement science research barriers that require NIST’s unique capabilities to address.

-What is the research plan?
-The project has three components: Smart Grid Secretariat, Smart Grid Interoperability Panel, and Smart Grid Measurement Science Program Development and Management.
+The project has three components: Smart Grid Secretariat, Stakeholder Engagement Activities, and Smart Grid Measurement Science Program Development and Management.